yogev-namir/Linkedin-Career-Advancement-Tool-CAT/README.md

 ## Conclusion <!-- Back to h2 for section consistency -->
 CAT has demonstrated the potential to enhance career development significantly.
 Despite limitations, the tool has successfully provided personalized guidance and recommendations, establishing itself as a valuable asset in the job-seeking process.

+## Usage

+This project is designed to work with two datasets that are not publicly available.
+These datasets are provided by the course instructors and must be placed in the same directory as the project files for the code to function correctly.

+### Running the Project

+To run the project, you will need Jupyter Notebook to open the `.ipynb` file.
+Follow these steps:

+1. Ensure that you have Jupyter Notebook installed.
+If not, install it using `pip`:

+    ```bash
+    pip install notebook
+    ```

+2. Clone this repository to your local machine:

+    ```bash
+    git clone <repository-url>
+    ```

+3. Navigate to the cloned repository's directory.

+4. Place the provided datasets into this directory.

+5. Open the Jupyter Notebook:

+    ```bash
+    jupyter notebook
+    ```

+6. In the Jupyter interface, open `Project Python Notebook.ipynb`.

+7. Run the cells in sequence to execute the analysis.

+### Other Resources

+- View the project report: `Project_Report.pdf`
+- Check the web scraping script: `courses_scrapping.py` for details on how LinkedIn Learning courses data is collected.

+## Contributing

+We welcome contributions and suggestions for improvements!
+If you have ideas on how to enhance the Career Advancement Tool (CAT), please feel free to:

+- Fork the repository.
+- Create a new branch (`git checkout -b feature-branch`).
+- Make your changes.
+- Commit your changes (`git commit -am 'Add some feature'`).
+- Push to the branch (`git push origin feature-branch`).
+- Create a new Pull Request.

+Your contributions will help make our project even better.
+If you have any questions or need further assistance, please open an issue in the repository.